Satisfactory Academic Progress

 Appeal Procedures – An appeal procedure is available to students if they are ever deemed not to be making satisfactory academic progress.
 Students must submit a Financial Aid Appeal Form to the Financial Aid Committee at the Student Financial Services Office.
 The appeal form must:

 - Describe the reasons for not making satisfactory progress,

 - Outline a program for correcting the problem,

 The Financial Aid Committee will review all appeals on a case-by case basis.
 An appeal may be denied, approved for one quarter only, approved on probation for one or more quarters, or approved for the remainder of the academic year.
 If the appeal is approved, the committee may have additional requirements the student must fulfill in order to receive financial aid.
-Additional requirements may include, but are not limited to, having the student meet with the Teaching and Learning Center for tutoring.
+Additional requirements may include, but are not limited to, having the student meet with the Student Success Center for tutoring.
 Appeals approved will be re-evaluated at the end of each quarter.
 Failure to meet SAP policy/procedure guidelines during any term may result in loss of financial aid.
 Students will not be eligible for consecutive probation periods.
 Disqualified students and students whose appeals are denied will be ineligible for all federal and state aid, and most institutional financial aid.